magecloudkit/magecloudkit/README.md

  * Be sure to run `terraform fmt` on all Terraform code and `packer validate` on all Packer templates.
  * Prefer MIT-licensed software where-ever possible.

+## Getting Started

+The root folder of this repository contains an oppinionated stack for launching MageCloudKit.

+The `examples` folder contains real-world, production examples of how to use MageCloudKit.

+## Documentation

+Please visit the documentation website: https://docs.magecloudkit.com.

 ## Modules

+MageCloudKit includes the following modules:

  * `app-cluster/aws/ecs-ami`
  * `app-cluster/aws/ecs-cluster`